hiro2233/nuttx/apps/system/i2c/README.txt

      CONFIG_SYSTEM_I2C=y

+2. Device-specific I2C driver support must be enabled:

+     CONFIG_I2C_DRIVER=y

-2. Device-specific I2C support must be enabled.
-The I2C tool will call the platform-specific function up_i2cinitialize() to get instances of the I2C interface and the platform-specific function up_i2cuninitialize() to discard instances of the I2C interface.
+   The I2C tool will then use the I2C character driver to access the I2C bus.
+These devices will reside at /dev/i2cN where N is the I2C bus number.

-   NOTE 1: The I2C interface is defined in include/nuttx/i2c.h.
+   NOTE 1: The I2C driver ioctl interface is defined in include/nuttx/i2c/i2c_master.h.

-   NOTE 2: This I2C tool uses direct I2C device interfaces.
-As such, it relies on internal OS interfaces that are not normally available to a user-space program.
-As a result, the I2C tool cannot be used if a NuttX is built as a protected, supervisor kernel (CONFIG_NUTTX_KERNEL).

-3. I2C driver configuration

-   The CONFIG_I2C_TRANSFER option must also be set in your NuttX configuration.
-This configuration is the defconfig file in your configuration directory that is copied to the NuttX top-level directory as .config when NuttX is configured.

-     CONFIG_I2C_TRANSFER=y

-   NOTE:  CONFIG_I2C_TRANSFER adds extra methods to the I2C interface.
-   Not all I2C interfaces support these extra methods.
-If your platform's I2C driver does not support these extra methods, then you cannot use the I2C tool unless you extend the support in your platform I2C driver.

 I2C Tool Configuration Options
 ------------------------------